Xilinx/Alveo-Cards/docs/common-steps.md

 For the U200/U250/U280:

 1. Plug in JTAG cable between U200/U250/U280 card and debug machine
-    1. Often the debug machine is a windows laptop
+    a.
+Often the debug machine is a windows laptop
 2. Open Vivado hardware manager
 3. Tools → Auto connect
 4.  `set_property PARAM.FREQUENCY 1000000 [current_hw_target]`